Theory, R functions & Examples

 2) Analysis of relatively homogeneous species composition data.
 “Relatively homogeneous” means that in these data, we assume that species response along the (hypothetical) environmental gradient can be described by a linear relationship.
 Such data should contain few zeros, thus lowering the issue of the double zero problem, to which Euclidean distance is sensitive (see Ecological resemblance > Distance indices > Euclidean distance).
 If applied on heterogeneous dataset with many zeros, the result often shows strong horseshoe artefact, when sites with no species in common appear very close to each other in the ordination diagram.

 3) Relatively recently was suggested that PCA applied on pre-transformed species composition data (e.g. by Hellinger transformation) can solve the problem of Euclidean distances in PCA and double zeros.
 In the case of Hellinger transformation, Euclidean distance (implicit to PCA) applied on Hellinger-transformed raw species composition data results in PCA representing Hellinger distances between samples, which is not influenced by double zero problem.
 This method is called transformation-based PCA (tb-PCA) and is described in a separate section.
 Note, however, that not everybody agrees that this is a good idea (see ESA 2010 presentation of Peter Minchin & Lauren Rennie on this topic).

 There is no single way how to display sites and variables (species) in the same biplot diagram (i.e. diagram showing two types of results, here sites and variables), that's why there are two ways of scaling results1):

 The circle sometimes projected onto ordination diagram to estimate the importance of individual species/descriptors/variables.
 The radius is calculated as √(d/p), where d is the number of displayed PCA axes (usually d = 2) and p is the number of variables (columns in the dataset).
-The arrow of the same length as the circle radius contributes equally to all axes in PCA; arrows longer than circle radius make a higher contribution than average and can be interpreted with confidence (in the context of given number of ordination axes, here two, Fig. 4).
+The descriptor with a vector of the same length as the circle radius contributes equally to all axes in PCA; vectors extending the circle radius make a higher contribution than average to the current display and can be interpreted with confidence (in the context of given number of ordination axes, here two, Fig. 4).